gustavodiasag/notebox/NOTES.md

     - There is a common set of dependencies that handlers need access to.
     - All HTTP handlers live in one package, whereas dependency-related code don't.

+# Go's sql.Result

+The type returned by `DB.Exec()` provides two methods, `LastInsertId()`, which returns the integer returned by the database in response to a command, and `RowsAffected()`, which returns the number of rows affected by the statement.

+> Not all drivers and databases support the methods mentioned.
+PostgreSQL for example does not support the `LastInsertId()` command (check docs).

 # Useful References

 - [semver](https://semver.org/)